-In the autumn term the Games curriculum includes basketball, aerobics and hockey, and in the Physical Education lessons we cover netball (including an introduction to the Young Umpires Award), badminton, tag-rugby and volleyball.
-In the autumn term the Under 15 squad train for and play hockey fixtures.
+In the autumn term the Games curriculum includes basketball, aerobics and hockey, whilst in the Physical Education lessons we cover netball (including an introduction to the Young Umpires Award), badminton, tag-rugby and volleyball.
+During this term the Under 15 squad train for and play hockey fixtures.

-In the spring term during Games lessons girls are introduced to an options system where they choose dance/fitness, an on-site activity or squash.
-In Physical Education we cover volleyball and 'Fitness for Life'.
-In the spring term the Under 15 squad train for and play netball fixtures.
+In the spring term, during Games lessons, girls are introduced to an options system where they can choose dance/fitness, an on-site activity or squash.
+In Physical Education we cover volleyball and Fitness for Life.
+During this term the Under 15 squad train for a play netball fixtures.